devcoons/flexistack/README.md

 Plugins in FlexiStack are reusable components that extend the functionality of actions.
 They can be invoked by actions to perform specific tasks, such as generating data, interacting with databases, or integrating with external services.
 A notable feature of FlexiStack's plugin system is its support for versioning, allowing multiple versions of a plugin to coexist.
 This ensures that improvements or changes can be made to plugins without breaking existing functionality that depends on earlier versions.

 ### Key Elements of a Plugin

+- `File Name`: Determines the argument name used to invoke the action from the command line.
-- flexi Dictionary: Contains metadata about the plugin, including its type, name, version, and description.
+- `flexi_plugin (decorator)`: Contains metadata about the plugin, including its name, version and description.
 This information is crucial for the framework to manage and utilize the plugin correctly.
-- Multiple Versions: Plugins can have multiple versions, each residing in its directory under the plugin's main directory.
-The version is specified in the _flexi_ dictionary and the directory name.
+- `Multiple Versions`: Plugins can have multiple versions, each residing in its own directory under the plugin's main directory.
+The version is specified in the `flexi_plugin` decorator
-- Plugin Methods: Define the functionality offered by the plugin.
-These methods can be called by actions to perform tasks.
+- `init (method-optional)`: Performs initial setup based on the provided command-line arguments.
+- `run (method-optional)`: Contains the main logic to be executed when the action is invoked.

 ### Plugin Versioning